MattK1454/bikesharing/README.md

 ![Peak hours of use for August](https://github.com/MattK1454/bikesharing/blob/main/images/August%20Peak%20Hours.png)

 This visualization shows bike trips per hour in the month of August.
 The graph reflects two periods of peak usage of the bikes during the day.
 The first peak of use starts at 6am and ends around 10am.
 The second peak occurs between 4pm and 8pm.
-The visualization helps demonstrate the availabilty of bike during which hours it would be best to schedule repairs.
+The visualization helps demonstrate the availabilty of bikes so as to determin during which hours it would be best to schedule repairs.

 ![Gender Breakdown](https://github.com/MattK1454/bikesharing/blob/main/images/Gender%20Breakdown.png)